-or add more specificity to current guidance on use of general environmental claims, as well as claims such as "compostable," "biodegradable," "recycled content" and "recyclable."
+The FTC also made clear its position that the Guides apply to business-to-business claims, as well as to consumer claims, though there may be differences as to how the two groups understand particular claims.
+Many of the revisions strengthen or add more specificity to current guidance on use of general environmental claims, as well as particular claims such as "compostable," "biodegradable," "recycled content," and "recyclable."
 Other revisions address new claims that have sprouted in the marketplace in recent years, including "renewable materials," "renewable energy," and "carbon offsets."
-There are some claims, however, that are not addressed by the existing Guides, or the proposed revisions, including terms such as "natural," "organic," or "sustainable."
+There are some claims, however, that are not addressed by the existing Guides, or the proposed revisions, including terms such as "natural," "organic" or "sustainable."
 The key specific proposed revisions are described in detail below.
 The FTC Staff has explained that as a general matter the Guides were maintained as they were, unless there was specific evidence suggesting that a change was in order.
 While some commenters urged the FTC to harmonize the Guides with international environmental standards and/or to adopt specific tests and standards needed to substantiate particular claims, the FTC Staff has explained that its role is to prevent deception in the marketplace and not to set standards or set environmental policy.
 As a general matter the proposed revisions gave more guidance than some expected but perhaps less guidance than others had urged.

+II.
 Specific Revisions to the Existing Guides

-General Environmental Benefit
+A. General Environmental Benefit

 At the outset, the revised Guides include a strong warning to advertisers about general or broad environmental claims.
-Recent consumer perception surveys confirm what the existing Guides already address: unqualified, blanket environmental claims such as "eco-friendly" or "environmentally friendly" are likely to suggest wide-reaching environmental benefits that are nearly impossible to substantiate.4 In fact, over half of survey participants viewing a broad "environmentally friendly" claim believed that the product had a variety of specific green attributes that were not mentioned in the actual advertisement.
-As a result, the revised Guides take one step further than the existing Guides, cautioning advertisers to
+Recent consumer perception surveys confirm what the existing Guides already address: unqualified, blanket environmental claims such as "eco-friendly" or "environmentally friendly" are likely to suggest wide-reaching environmental benefits that are nearly impossible to substantiate.4 In fact, over half of survey participants viewing a broad "environmentally friendly" claim believed that the product had a variety of specific green attributes that were not mentioned in the actual advertisement.5 As a result, the revised Guides go one step further than the existing Guides, cautioning advertisers to avoid unqualified environmental claims altogether.6

-The FTC Staff has raised an interesting question as to whether even qualified general claims can raise issues of deception.
+FTC staff have raised an interesting question as to whether even qualified general claims can raise issues of deception.
 The example given is when a marketer truthfully asserts that its product is "green" and qualifies that this means "made with 70% recycled content."
-The questions asks what if the recycled content must be sourced from farther away, necessitating greater expenditures of energy to transport the materials to the manufacturing plant.
+The question asks whether the recycled content must be sourced from farther away, necessitating greater expenditures of energy to transport the materials to the manufacturing plant.
 Asking such a question suggests that at least some within the FTC are questioning whether a life-cycle assessment or overall environmental impact assessment must be made for any product including an environmental claim.
 If the answer is yes, this surely would minimize the number of environmental claims being made and likely reduce the amount of truthful information about products' environmental attributes available to consumers.

-Certifications and Seals of Approval
+B. Certifications and Seals of Approval

-The proposed revisions to the Guides also include an expanded section devoted to certifications and seals of approval.
-The current Guides do not contain a specific section on this topic, rather a single example highlights potential issues.
+The proposed revisions to the Guides also include an expanded section devoted to certifications and seals of approval.7 The current Guides do not contain a specific section on this topic, rather a single example highlights potential issues.
 The revisions to the Guides note that certifications and seals of approval are becoming an increasingly popular method of conveying environmental benefits.
-The new section added to the revised Guides highlights the fact that third party certifications or seals of approval require adequate substantiation, qualification and constitute endorsements that would also be covered by the FTC's Endorsement and Testimonial Guides (Endorsement Guides).8 avoid unqualified environmental claims altogether.6
+The new section added to the revised Guides highlights the fact that third-party certifications or seals of approval require adequate substantiation, qualification and constitute endorsements that would also be covered by the FTC's Endorsement and Testimonial Guides.8